The Grange, Taft House & Castle Rock Parks

 The Meadows invites play and adventure everywhere you look.
 With so many Castle Rock parks, trails and amenities in your own backyard, you will want to be outside in the warm Colorado sunshine year-round.
 Over 1,100 acres is planned for public use, trails and open spaces.
 So come out and play.
 Walk the dog.
 Play tennis at Bison Park.
 Train for the Bolder Boulder.
 Or check out Music in The Meadows and the Castle Rock WineFest this summer.
-The Grange Cultural Arts Center is home to dozens of activities.
+The Grange Cultural Arts Center and The Taft House is home to dozens of activities.
 You’re sure to find the one that is just right for you!

 The Grange Cultural Arts Center